-Alas, the successors to the Romans in Britain lacked the skills, or desire, to build upon the civilisation they inherited.
+Alas, the successors to the Romans in Britain lacked the skills, or motivation, to maintain the civilisation they inherited.
+Moreover, they virtually eradicated the Romano-British way of life, such that the extent of the Roman legacy in these islands (apart from rabbits) is debateable.
 Yet Roman towns lie beneath many modern British urban areas and their remains offer a tantalising glimpse of what must have been.
-Motorists may find themselves travelling on the same routes that legionaries tramped along almost two thousand years ago.
+Motorists and hikers may find themselves travelling on the same path that legionaries tramped along; indeed, stretches of modern roads follow routes mapped out by Roman engineers to facilitate military traffic, trade and communications almost two thousand years ago.
 Exotic mosaics lie on the floors of excavated villas, mainly in the south and west of England.
-The north and coastal areas offer the remains of forts, some of them very remote, and the ruins of Hadrian’s Wall provide spectacular scenery and walking as well as a dip into heritage.
-Roman artefacts, from treasure to everyday objects, can be found in museums the length of the land, from the British Museum to more humble establishments.
+In the city of Bath, which the Romans called Aquae Sulis, are the spectacular remains of the elegant Roman bath complex.
+The north and coastal areas of Britain offer the remains of forts, some of them very remote, like the one at Hardknott Pass in Cumbria; and the ruins of Hadrian’s Wall provide spectacular scenery and walking as well as a dip into ancient heritage and fascinating glimpses into the lives of the people that once lived and worked there.
+Roman artefacts, from treasure to everyday objects, can be found in museums the length of the land, from the British Museum in London to more humble collections in provincial towns.